 The second criterion is simpler.
 Your business shouldn’t depend upon you and a big team of managers to survive and grow.
 If it does, then it isn’t scalable.
-A truly scalable business should grow no matter who is in charge.
+A truly scalable business should grow, no matter who is in charge.

 Decide on your career goal

-Before you can create a company that will run on its own, you need to decide what your goals are.
+Before you can create a company that can run on its own, you need to decide what your goals are.
 Do you want to continue to do the work yourself, say, like a computer programmer or chef?
 Or do you want to own a business that you can work on?

 The two are very different.